TNamdarian/seven-terraces/README.md

 - #E5E5E5: This colour is used as a tertiary accent colour where something to highlight forms.
 - #8ECAE6: This colour is used as an accent colour and mainly used for hovering over some buttons.
 - #219EBC: This colour is also used as an accent colour and mainly used for hovering over some buttons.
-For the social media, the colurs match the exact tones of these applications using [https://www.webnots.com/color-codes-for-social-networking-site-icons/](https://www.webnots.com/color-codes-for-social-networking-site-icons/).
+For the social media, the colours match the exact tones of these applications using [https://www.webnots.com/color-codes-for-social-networking-site-icons/](https://www.webnots.com/color-codes-for-social-networking-site-icons/).

 <a></a>
 ### **Icons**